genevaers/User-Documentation/docs/Setup and Use/Examples/AddColumnLogic.md

 2. Click on the **Length** cell for **Column 5**, and type **8**
 3. Click on the **Decimal Places** cell for **Column 5**, and type **2**
 4. Click the **Signed** cell for **Column 5** to indicate signed

-Optionally, you can add a **Column Header** to Column 5.
+5. Optionally, you can add a **Column Header** to Column 5.
 Headers are used in the report output format, but in this case it is useful to add a header when the column output is defined by some logic.
 A header is not automatically displayed in the Workbench for a column with column logic.
 Click on the **Header 1** cell for **Column 5**, and type **DISCOUNT**

 ![Changing column attributes.](../../images/AddColumnLogic2.png)

 <!-- Note that it is possible that transforming a packed 6 into a Masked Numeric of length 8 may result in overflow of large numbers.
 You must be aware of your data in cases like this. -->

-Save the view **File** > **Save**,
+6. Save the view **File** > **Save**.
-   or click the Save icon in the Workbench toolbar,
-   or press **Ctrl + s**

 ### Activate the View